Kodaikanal – The Gift of Forest and Princess of Hill Stations

 Kurinji Andavar Murugan Temple

-This is at a distance of 4 km from the bus-stand and is popular for its Kurinji flower that grows only once every 12 years.
-The temple is dedicated to Sri Kurinji Easwaran, who is Lord Murugan.
-Built-in 1936 by a European lady who later became a Hindu follower, the lady named herself Leelavathi and married Mr. Ramanathan due to which she was also called Lady Ramanathan.
+Located 4 km from the bus stand, this temple is famous for the Kurinji flower, which blooms once every 12 years.
+The temple is dedicated to Sri Kurinji Easwaran, a form of Lord Murugan.
+Built in 1936 by a European woman named Leelavathi, who later became a Hindu follower and married Mr. Ramanathan, the temple is an important religious site in the region.

 How to Reach